Fraser Anning: Fraser Anning's Conservative National Party

 On 11 January 2019, it was announced that Anning would form a party named Fraser Anning's Conservative National Party.
 On 2 April 2019, the party was registered by the Australian Electoral Commission.
 Anning said he would "be announcing candidates across most lower house seats" and "running a Senate team in every state" for the 2019 election.
 Two parties, the Australian Conservatives and The Nationals objected to the name, arguing it was too similar to theirs and would cause confusion for voters.
 However, the AEC said the use of "Fraser" and "Anning" in the party's name was "sufficient to aurally and visually distinguish the party's name and abbreviation from other names and abbreviations on the ballot paper".
 There were similar objections to the request to adopt the abbreviation "The Conservative Nationals".
 Registration was only granted following the withdrawal of that proposal.

-On 26 April 2019, during the 2019 Federal Election campaign, Anning used the site of the 2005 Cronulla race riots in Sydney to announce his party's candidates for New South Wales.
+On 26 April 2019, during the 2019 federal election campaign, Anning used the site of the 2005 Cronulla race riots in Sydney to announce his party's candidates for New South Wales.
 A 19-year-old supporter of Anning was arrested and charged with assault and intimidation after being involved in an altercation with members of the media immediately after the announcement, allegedly punching a photographer and abusing a journalist.
 Video footage shows the young man repeatedly punching the photographer, who sustained injury.
 The assailant was a member of the militant white supremacist group True Blue Crew, which has been linked to terrorism.

 Adrian David Cheok was a candidate for the Fraser Anning's Conservative National Party, receiving 0.79% of the vote in the Adelaide division of Boothby.
 Anning lost his Senate seat in the 2019 election.

 The party was deregistered on 23 September 2020.

 Bankruptcy and further developments

 In Anning's absence, the Federal Court of Australia handed down an order winding up his estate on 16 March 2020, as part of an ongoing dispute with Adelaide and Bendigo Bank, which was chasing a debt of $185,000 related to Mr Anning's investment in a failed agribusiness scheme.
 The date of his bankruptcy was set to 15 July 2019.
 As of 2019, sources close to Anning said he was visiting family in the United States and had not said when he will return to Australia.
 He was continuing to post on a Facebook page named Fraser Anning-Former Senator.

-In November 2020, the Australian Electoral Commission (AEC) brought legal action against Anning, seeking a penalty of up to $26,640 for allegedly failing to lodge required financial returns for the 2018-19 financial year.
+In November 2020, the Australian Electoral Commission (AEC) brought legal action against Anning, seeking a penalty of up to $26,640 for allegedly failing to lodge required financial returns for the 2018–19 financial year.
 On 16 February 2021, the AEC dropped the case because they were unable to locate Anning in Australia despite several attempts to contact him, with the AEC believing him to be overseas.

 In 2021, Adrian David Cheok published a biography of Fraser Anning.

 Personal life

-He and his wife, Fiona, have two daughters.
+Anning and his wife, Fiona, have two daughters.
 He is a Catholic, but not a regular churchgoer.